Designer Tom Givone has overhauled a farmhouse in rural New York, together with the accession of a glass-fronted extension overlooking a creek.

-Self-taught designer Tom Givone changed a dilapidated building in Eldred — a little city in upstate New York — to make a large, light-filled house with generous kitchen, dining and lounge areas.
+Self-taught designer Tom Givone changed a dilapidated building in Eldred — a little city in upstate New York — to make a large, light-filled house with a generous kitchen, dining and lounge areas.

 The expansion also offers a veranda that jobs out across the face of a neighboring creek, thus the name Floating House.